 Employee Networks – An Introduction

-“A small number of idea scouts and idea connectors are disproportianately influential in producing successful open innovation outcomes.
+“A small number of idea scouts and idea connectors are disproportionately influential in producing successful open innovation outcomes.
 Smart companies make sure they are linked.”

 The leading research question for Whelan et al. is “What kinds of capabilities facilitate a company’s success at incorporating outside knowledge?”
 Research of Whelan et al. unfortunately shows that many companies are failing because they neglect to ensure that the outside ideas reach the people inside the firm that are best equipped to exploit those ideas.